 A chronic condition that causes significant pain and suffering, endometriosis is a relatively common disorder among the female population.
-One of the main symptoms of this condition is shoulder pain (frozen shoulder).
+One of the main symptoms of this condition is pelvic pain.
 However, not all women will experience the same symptoms; in fact some may have endometriosis (also known as endo) and not even realize it due to a lack of severe discomfort.
 In general, between 3% and 10% of women aged 15 to 45 years have endometriosis.
 Yet, of those women dealing with infertility, 25% to 35% of them have endometriosis.
 This is not surprising considering that endo can cause infertility.

 In order to properly diagnose endometriosis, it is necessary to have a laparoscopy performed.
 In some instances, a woman's endometriosis can be treated during this diagnostic procedure.
 While this can improve symptoms, it will not completely cure the endometriosis.
 Medicinal treatment, including pain killers, can be pursued in order to manage the symptoms associated with the condition.
 Alternative treatments such as ayurveda medicine are also available, and some women have found success through dietary changes.
 Chiropractic treatment and yoga therapy are among other treatment options for endometriosis.
 Those looking for a more permanent solution may want to consider surgical treatment.